cucumber-attic/gherkin/CONTRIBUTING.md

 * If you change code, please make sure all implementations are changed accordingly.
   * If you don't to do this, we might reject your patch because the burden to keep parsers in sync is now on us.

+## Adding or updating an i18n language

+1) Edit the file gherkin-lanauges.json.

+2) Distribute the changes to the different parser implementations, this requires `make`, `jq`, `diff`, but no compiler/interpreters:

+    make update-gherkin-languages

+3) Make a pull request with the changed files.

 ## Building individual parsers

 It's possible to build the parser for a single language too.
 Please refer to